tomaka/rouille/README.md

 Once async I/O has been figured out, rouille will be updated to take this into account.
 For the moment it favors usability over performances.

-## Why isn't it using hyper?
+### Why isn't it using hyper?

-Since I'm a Windows developer, I'll switch to hyper only once it's easy to use on Windows.
+Since I'm a Windows developer, I'll switch to hyper once it's easy to use on Windows.
 It's simply too annoying to deal with OpenSSL at the moment.

 The web server used as a backend is an implementation detail, so changing it should be totally transparent for the user.

-## Are there plugins for features such as database connection, templating, etc.
+### Are there plugins for features such as database connection, templating, etc.

 It should be trivial to integrate a database or templates to your web server written with rouille.
 Moreover plugins need maintenance tend to create a dependency hell.
 It is generally just better not to use plugins.

+### How do you know there is no defect in the API?

+I'm using this library to rewrite an existing medium-sized website.